knulli-cfw/knulli.org/docs/devices/trimui/smart-pro.md

 ## Extracting the kernel and bootloader

+!!! danger "This section is for developers"

+    This section is for **developers** who want to compile their own KNULLI build from **source code**.
+If you simply want to **install** KNULLI on your device, you can safely ignore this section and simply follow the [Quick Start Guide](../../../play/quick-start/).

-!!! warning "The TrimUI Smart Pro distribution includes a bootloader, u-boot, and kernel in binary form extracted from the stock firmware.
-There are no public sources provided by TrimUI for those"
+    The KNULLI distribution for the TrimUI SmartPro **already includes** a bootloader, u-boot, and kernel in binary form extracted from the stock firmware.
+There is **no need** to extract any of those manually unless you need them to compile KNULLI **from scratch**.

 TrimUI has not published the source code of the u-boot and kernel of the TrimUI Smart Pro.
 They have published some libraries and SDK, but those do not include the BSP that includes the kernel, u-boot, and bootloader.
 In order to have a working configuration you have two options: